oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 1. Log into the host and set the maintenance mode to `local`.
         # hosted-engine --set-maintenance --mode=local

-2. Access the Red Hat Enterprise Virtualization Manager Administration Portal.
+2. Access oVirt Administration Portal.
 Select the host and put it into maintenance mode by clicking the **Maintenance** button.
 3. Log into and update the host.
         # yum update